CIROH-UA/ngen-datastream/research_datastream/terraform/GETTING_STARTED.md

     ]
 ```

 9) Finally, execute the state machine.
+Issue this command from a local linux terminal.
 ```
 aws stepfunctions start-execution \
 --state-machine-arn <sm_ARN> \